JohRome/report-filing-system/README.md

 ---
 ### Credits
 + [ChatGPT 3.5](https://chat.openai.com/) - For answering my questions when brain fog was present.
 For documenting the code.
-+ [Emil Sivertsson](https://github.com/Emilsivertsson) - For being a supportive colleague and helping me with unclear questions regarding POST-requests, Module hassles, @Annotations and more.
++ [Emil Sivertsson](https://github.com/Emilsivertsson) - For being a supportive colleague and helping me with unclear questions regarding POST-requests, Module hassles, @Annotations and reviewing the application.
-+ [Kristoffer Larsson](https://github.com/KoffaRn) - For being a supportive colleague and helping me with unclear questions regarding Module hassles, (de)serialization, code reviews and more.
++ [Kristoffer Larsson](https://github.com/KoffaRn) - For being a supportive colleague and helping me with unclear questions regarding Module hassles, (de)serialization, and reviewing the application.

 ---
 ### Dependencies